Overview

 HTTP status codes & error handling

-The Orchestration Cluster API uses standard HTTP status codes and returns error responses following the RFC 9457 format.
-This format ensures consistency across endpoints and simplifies error parsing and handling.
+The Orchestration Cluster REST API uses standard HTTP status codes and returns error responses following the RFC 9457 format.
+Each error response includes the following fields:

 type